 On 9 March 1965, Dr King, Rev. Abernathy and other activists were even more determined, but the second march to Montgomery was “peacefully” turned around at the base of Edmond Pettus Bridge.
 The marchers wisely turned back based on credible threats of more Bloody Sunday violence, if they proceeded.

 Bolstered by President Johnson’s support, religious leaders and celebrities announced their support for the 3rd Selma To Montgomery March.
-So on 21 March 1965, Dr. Martin Luther King, Jr., John Lewis, Rev. Ralph Abernathy, Rev. Fred Shuttlesworth, Ralph Bunche were joined by Rabbi Abraham Joshua Heschel, Rabbi David Teitelbaum, and Rabbi Israel Dresner leading the five-day trek under the watchful eye of “Federalized” national guardsmen as ordered by President Johnson.
-Marchers slept outside in tents, as each night’s sleeping area along Highway 80 became known as “Tent City.”
+So on 21 March 1965, Dr. Martin Luther King, Jr., John Lewis, Rev. Ralph Abernathy, Rev. Fred Shuttlesworth, and Ralph Bunche were joined by Rabbi Abraham Joshua Heschel, Rabbi David Teitelbaum, and Rabbi Israel Dresner leading the five-day trek under the watchful eye of “Federalized” national guardsmen, as ordered by President Johnson.
+Marchers slept outside in tents, as each night’s sleeping area along State Highway 80 became known as “Tent City.”

 At the end of their 54-mile journey, civil rights heroes marched up steps to the Alabama State Capitol in Montgomery to deliver a message to the State of Alabama and by media, to Congress, that now was the time for legally mandated voting rights for all citizens.

 The well-publicized marches and other momentum in the Civil Rights Movement pressured Congress to propose the Voting Rights Act for President Johnson to sign in August 1965.